emwu1024/resippy/README.md

 1. If I want to store high quality photos's on MongoDB I will need to use something called GridFS: https://www.freecodecamp.org/news/gridfs-making-file-uploading-to-mongodb/
 2. Was encountering issues running the backend.
 Fixed by whitelisting IP address of new working location 🤦‍♀️
 3. Typescript doesn't like some of the things Javascript accepts e.g. react-icons doesn't like the use of 'className' instead of attributes like 'color' etc.
+4. Tiptap is working as expected, some fonts do not have italics.

 ## Work Log